The Philadelphia Graduate Chapter, Inc.

 ARTICLE V - MEETINGS OF THE BOARD OF DIRECTORS

 Section 1.
 An annual meeting of the board of directors will be held in September of each year for the purpose of electing officers and directors.
 In addition to its annual meeting, the board of directors will hold regular meetings at least twelve times each calendar year at such place as may be designated in the notice of the meeting.

 Section 2.
-Special meetings of the board of directors may be called at any time by the president of the corporation or in his or her absence by the vice-president or upon receipt of a request therefore signed by 4/10ths percentage or more directors or by a majority of the full-time, permanent paid staff of the corporation.
+Special meetings of the board of directors may be called at any time by the president of the corporation or in his or her absence by the vice-president or upon receipt of a request therefor signed by 4/10ths percentage or more directors or by a majority of the full-time, permanent paid staff of the corporation.

 Section 3.
 Notice of regular, special, and annual meetings will be mailed at least twenty-one days prior to the day such meeting is to be held.
-Any director of the corporation may make written waiver of notice before, at, or after a meeting.
+Any director of the corporation may make a written waiver of notice before, at, or after a meeting.
 The waiver will be filed with the person who has been designated to acct as secretary of the meeting; this person will write it in the record of the meeting.
 Appearance at a meeting is deemed a waiver unless the director attends for the expressed purpose of asserting the illegality of the meeting.

 Section 4.
 The chairperson of any meeting of Fellowmen shall determine the order of business and the procedure at the meeting, including such regulation of the manner of voting and the conduct of discussion as seem to him in order.